Cancer Research UK logo.

 Some studies have also found a link between bladder cancer and bladder stones.

-A research study found that having a catheter in for a long time might increases your risk of bladder cancer compared with the general population.
-The study found that your risk might increases if you're over the age of 45 and under the age of 60 years old.
+A research study found that having a catheter in for a long time might increase your risk of bladder cancer compared with the general population.
+The study found that your risk might increase if you're over the age of 45 and under the age of 60 years old.
 This is compared to the general population of the same age.

 Previous radiotherapy for cancer

-Your risk of developing bladder cancer is higher if you have had radiotherapy to treat cancers in your pelvis.
+Your risk of developing bladder cancer is higher if you have had radiotherapy in the past to treat cancer in your pelvis.
 For example, prostate cancer.

 Other medical conditions